Heuristack/algo-17/sorting/README.md

 Partially Sorted
 ----------------
 During the execution of these sorting algorithms, different styles of partial sorting state exist.
-For insertion and selection, the first-half is sorted and second-half is not.
-For merge sort, the divided subsequences are sorted by themselves before merge.
-For quick sort, the any element in the firs-half is lower than any element in the second-half.
-For heap sort, it's partially sorted satisfying the **heap-property**.
-While for bubble sort, it seems partially sorted randomly.
+For insertion and selection, the **first-half is sorted but second-half is not**.
+For merge sort, the first-half and second-half are **sorted separately** before merge.
+For quick sort, **any element in the firs-half is lower than any element in the second-half**.
+For heap sort, the constructed heap satisfys the **heap-property**.
+While for bubble sort, it seems **partially sorted randomly**.

 `O(N)`
 ------